List of recurring The Simpsons characters: Leopold

-Leopold John (voiced by Dan Castellaneta) is Superintendent Chalmers' assistant.
+Leopold John (voiced by Dan Castellaneta) is Superintendent Chalmers's personal assistant.
 He is a large, surly, snarling man who frequently speaks through clenched teeth, and is one of the few characters on The Simpsons to have eyebrows.
 When Principal Skinner has to be temporarily replaced in the episode "Sweet Seymour Skinner's Baadasssss Song", Leopold stomps in, issues several threats, and terrifies the children by making them think he is the replacement, and then suddenly politely introduces the actual substitute, Ned Flanders.
 The children then collectively sigh with relief.
 The gag was repeated when Marge Simpson becomes a substitute teacher in the episode "The PTA Disbands".
 Leopold often refers to the children of Springfield Elementary as "little freaks".

 Lewis

-Lewis Clark (voiced by Jo Ann Harris in 4 episodes, Nancy Cartwright in "Yellow Subterfuge", Pamela Hayden in "Bart the Murderer", Russi Taylor in "Lisa's Substitute", Tress MacNeille in "Das Bus", Kevin Michael Richardson in "Marge the Lumberjill", Kimberly Brooks in 2022-present) is an African-American character and one of Bart's friends and classmates at Springfield Elementary School.
+Lewis Clark (voiced by Jo Ann Harris in 4 episodes, Nancy Cartwright in 7 episodes, Pamela Hayden in 2 episodes, Russi Taylor in 3 episodes, Tress MacNeille in 5 episodes, Kevin Michael Richardson in "Marge the Lumberjill", Kimberly Brooks since 2021) is an African-American character and one of Bart's friends and classmates at Springfield Elementary School.
 He can be seen playing the bassoon in the opening sequence of the show.
 He is usually seen with his best friend Richard.
 Although one of the most minor characters in the show, Lewis was shown in earlier seasons as part of Bart's main circle of friends, although his time lessened as the series progressed.
 Despite this, Lewis still appears frequently in scenes involving the Springfield children, and occasionally speaks.
 While Lewis has never had significant dialogue, he has been voiced by various characters throughout the series.
 Lewis's seeming insignificance to the show is underscored in the episode "Das Bus", in which Bart mistakenly calls him "Wendell".
 When corrected, Bart replies, "Just tell Wendell I said bye."